Anthony C. Tridico Ph.D.

 - Adjunct professor at Georgetown University Law School.

-- Recognized as a leading patent prosecutor in Belgium by Intellectual Asset Management, 2013.
+- Recognized as a leading patent prosecutor in Belgium by Intellectual Asset Management, 2013, and in London, 2014.

 - Sigma Xi.